cloudflare/cloudflare-docs/content/pages/how-to/use-worker-for-ab-testing-in-pages.md

 ## Add middleware logic

 Pages Functions have utility functions that can reuse chunks of logic which are executed before and/or after route handlers.
 These are called [middleware](/pages/platform/functions/#adding-middleware).
-Following this guide, you will want to intercept requests before they get to your origin server, making ideal use of middleware.
+Following this guide, middleware will allow you to intercept requests to your Pages project before they reach your site.

 In your `/functions` directory, create a `_middleware.js` file.